 - In folder contents, you will find the re-distributed model amphoriskos, as prepared for our study, along with a README file with instructions on where to find and how to prepare the reference versions of the rest of the contents.

 - In folder scores, you will find subjective and objective scores from the first experiment, and subjective votes from the second and the third experiments.

 - In folder scripts, you will find the MATLAB functions that are used for voxelization (i.e., fun_voxelize), and computation of the size of each point per stimulus (i.e., fun_pointsize).
 The former script is used to prepare the reference models of the study (where needed), while the latter script is used to produce meta-data per stimulus that are required by our renderer.

-Our rendering software that was developed and used for subjective and objective quality evaluation, is also made publicly available in the following GitHub repository.
+The Point cloud web renderer that was developed and used for subjective and objective quality evaluation, can be downloaded from the following GitHub repository.

 For more details, the reader can refer to .

 Conditions of use